 - magnesium striker

-- matches in waterproof holder (last resort light source only—fire hazard)
+- matches in a waterproof holder (last resort light source only—fire hazard)

 - hand crank battery charger or auto battery inverter